Español

 For medical questions, we encourage you to review our information with your doctor.

-An important part of the immune system is its ability to keep itself from attacking the body's normal cells.
+An important part of your immune system is its ability to keep itself from attacking the body's normal cells.
 To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.

 Drugs that target these checkpoints (called immune checkpoint inhibitors) can be used to treat some endometrial cancers.